China, Ukraine leaders speak for first time since war began - KESQ

 Associated Press

-KYIV, Ukraine (AP) — Ukrainian President Volodymyr Zelenskyy said he and Chinese leader Xi Jinping had a “long and meaningful” phone conversation Wednesday, their first known contact since Russia invaded Ukraine more than a year ago.
+KYIV, Ukraine (AP) — Ukrainian President Volodymyr Zelenskyy said he and Chinese leader Xi Jinping had a “long and meaningful” phone call Wednesday, their first known contact since Russia invaded Ukraine more than a year ago, and Beijing said it wanted to send an envoy to Kyiv to serve as a mediator to pursue a “political settlement.”

-It also comes as Ukraine is readying its forces for an expected spring counteroffensive.

-Zelenskyy was upbeat about the phone call, which offered him the chance to try to drive a wedge between Moscow and its key ally Beijing.
+Zelenskyy was upbeat about the call, which offered him the chance to press his views in what until then had been a bilateral dialogue between Moscow and Beijing.
 Russian President Vladimir Putin is eager to keep Xi close as a counterweight to the United States, which has sided with Ukraine.

+An official readout on his website called the conversation “productive” and said it leads the way toward “possible interaction with the aim of establishing a just and sustainable peace for Ukraine.”

+Zelenskyy emphasized the need to regain all Ukrainian territory and stated, “There can be no peace at the expense of territorial compromises.”
+In an indirect reference to U.S. reports that China had considered supplying weapons to Russia for its invasion, Zelenskyy’s office said he asked countries to refrain from doing so because “any support — even partial — is converted by Russia into the continuation of its aggression, into its further rejection of peace.”

-A Chinese Foreign Ministry statement said Beijing’s “core stance is to facilitate talks for peace,” announcing that an envoy — a former ambassador to Russia — would visit Ukraine in pursuit of a “political settlement.”
-The Chinese government has denied any plans to provide Russia with weaponry to help it fight the war, which Putin launched in February 2022.
+A Chinese Foreign Ministry statement said Beijing’s “core stance is to facilitate talks for peace,” announcing that an envoy — a former ambassador to Russia — would visit Ukraine to seek a “political settlement.”

-The statement struck a positive tone, giving a nod to Kyiv’s insistence that its territory cannot be broken up by Russia’s annexations of land while making clear that Beijing values its longstanding ties with Ukraine.
+The statement struck a positive tone, giving a nod to Kyiv’s insistence that its territory cannot be broken up by Russia’s annexations and making clear that Beijing values its longstanding ties with Ukraine.

 “Mutual respect for sovereignty and territorial integrity is the political foundation of China-Ukraine relations,” the statement said.
 “China’s readiness to develop relations with Ukraine is consistent and clear-cut.
 No matter how the international situation evolves, China will work with Ukraine to advance mutually beneficial cooperation.”

-The White House said it did not have advance notice about the call but described it as a positive development, allowing Xi to hear Ukraine’s view of the “illegal, unprovoked invasion.”
+The White House described it as a positive development, allowing Xi to hear Ukraine’s view of the “illegal, unprovoked invasion.”

 “We think that’s a good thing,” White House National Security Council spokesman John Kirby said.